 - Drink plenty of water.
 Staying hydrated on the golf course can't be stressed enough, making the intake of plenty of fluids the best way to beat the heat this summer.
 And by fluids, we don't mean caffeinated or alcoholic beverages.
 Maintaining proper hydration ensures your body is performing at optimal levels throughout your round.
 If you want to play your best this summer, make sure you are drinking at least 64 ounces of water a day at a minimum, on top of drinking water or sports drinks when you can between holes.
-We suggest bringing a cooler, such as the ones from Polar Bear, onto the course to keep drinks cold and you hydrated.
+We suggest bringing a cooler onto the course to keep drinks cold and you hydrated.

 - Reduce exposure to harmful UV rays.
 There's not much you can do about high temperatures on a given day, but there are ways to keep the sweltering summer sun from sapping every bit of energy from your exposed skin.
 Make sure to keep plenty of sunblock in your golf bag, and to reapply it at least once during your round.
 Using sunscreen with other sun blockers such as a wide-brim golf hat or golf cap will further keep harmful UV rays at bay.
 UV rays can also be harmful to the eyes, and a glaring guestimate into the blinding distance is the last thing your game needs, so make sure to bring your vented sunglasses, too.